-Nine years ago our faith community gathered together to cry out for transformation and revival in our city.
-At the end of that 30, "days many of us said we should not stop praying".
-This groundswell movement was inspired by what God was doing in our midst.
-Aware of the prayer model that was being used in Kansas City we opened up a house of prayer, Three Rivers House of Prayer with the hope of transformation in our region and a habitation of the Spirit of God.
-We have had watches every day for the last nine years through volunteers in our community that won't stop praying until He comes.
-Our house of prayer has been a community wide effort with a community wide vision that has increasingly grown over the years.
+August 3, 2007 Three Rivers House of prayer launched a community prayer initiative.
+Aware of the prayer model that was being used in Kansas City we opened up a house of prayer, Three Rivers House of Prayer, with the hope of transformation in our region and a habitation of the Spirit of God.
+We have had watches almost every day since opening through volunteers in our community that won't stop praying until He comes.
+Our house of prayer has been a community wide effort with a community wide vision that has grown over the years.
 Join us and see the vision of day and night prayer and regional transformation fulfilled.

 Statement of Faith

 The following statements represent historic beliefs the church has embraced about God in general, Jesus specifically, the nature of Man, and man’s future.
 It is not intended to express a comprehensive overview of our faith.
 They are heritages of faith that unify us with the larger body of Christ.

 We believe in salvation by grace.
 This is a free gift from God, given to all who believe in His Son Jesus, the Christ, and accept Him as the Lord of their life.

 (Matthew 16:21-26) (John 3:16-19) (John 14:6) (Acts 4:12) (Romans 10:9-13) (Ephesians 2:4-9) (I John 5:9-12)

 The Holy Bible is the Inspired Word of God:

 We believe that the Bible is the inspired Word of God.
 The Word of God is eternal and unbroken.